 When you use Container Registry geo-replication to pull images from the same region, the results are:

-- Faster: You pull images from high-speed, low-latency network connections within the same Azure region.
+- Faster: Pull images from high-speed, low-latency network connections within the same Azure region.

 - More reliable: If a region is unavailable, your AKS cluster pulls the images from an available container registry.

-- Cheaper: There's no network egress charge between datacenters.
+- Cheaper: No network egress charge between datacenters.

-Geo-replication is a feature of Premium SKU container registries.
+Geo-replication is a Premium SKU container registry feature.
 For information on how to configure geo-replication, see Container Registry geo-replication.

 Remove service state from inside containers

-Best practice: Where possible, don't store service state inside the container.
-Instead, use an Azure platform as a service (PaaS) that supports multiregion replication.
+Avoid storing service state inside the container.
+Instead, use an Azure platform as a service (PaaS) that supports multi-region replication.

-Service state refers to the in-memory or on-disk data that a service requires to function.
+Service state refers to the in-memory or on-disk data required by a service to function.
 State includes the data structures and member variables that the service reads and writes.
-Depending on how the service is architected, the state might also include files or other resources that are stored on the disk.
+Depending on how the service is architected, the state might also include files or other resources stored on the disk.
 For example, the state might include the files a database uses to store data and transaction logs.

 Containers and microservices are most resilient when the processes that run inside them don't retain state.
-Because applications almost always contain some state, use a PaaS solution such as Azure Database for MySQL, Azure Database for PostgreSQL, or Azure SQL Database.
+Since applications almost always contain some state, use a PaaS solution, such as:

 To build portable applications, see the following guidelines: